xybor-x/enum/README.md

 ## ⭐ Basic enum

-The basic enum is the most commonly used enum implementation in Go.
+The basic enum (`iota` approach) is the most commonly used enum implementation in Go.

 It is essentially a primitive type, which does not include any built-in methods.
 For handling this type of enum, please refer to the [utility functions][4].